amalia-angela/PhoneApp/README.md

 </SCRIPT>
 ```
 3. Open a web browser and type [http://localhost/phoneapp/?myID=2](http://localhost/phoneapp/?myID=2).
 You can also give other values ​​to the myID parameter.
-4. Test the applicaton 😀.
+4. Test the application 😀.

+❗ If you have any difficulties understanding the code, the [documentation](https://doc.embedded-wizard.de/) will help.

 ## Future development